 The applicant

-- Leadership role: You must hold a decision-making leadership position (e.g. Founder, Co-founder or C-suite executive) at a UK-based small or medium-sized enterprise (SME) in the engineering or DeepTech sector.
-Applicants from both engineering and non-engineering backgrounds are welcome
+- Leadership role: You must hold a C-suite position or be a founder in a senior decision-making leadership role at a small or medium-sized enterprise (SME) in the engineering or deep tech sector.

 - Work eligibility: Applicants of any nationality are eligible, provided you have the legal right to work in the UK.